Skip to content

 Default for object type

-Each metaverse object type may have one default predefined search.
+Each Metaverse Object Type may have one default predefined search.
 The default is what the portal uses when navigating to that object type without a specific search selection.

 Enabled flag